abourne1/mybitly/READEME.md

 A URL shortenting API

 ## Getting Started
+- install postgres `brew install postgres`
+- update DB_USER in conifg/config.go to match your psql user name
+- make bootstrap_db

+- glide install
-- go build
+- make serve
-- go run main.go

 ## Design decisions

-- Postgresql
+- Postgres
     -- I started this project assuming that I was going to use a NoSQL style db to store short links.
 This would decrease read time, and improve redirection speed.
     -- However, I also wanted to use auto-incrementing primary keys as the base10 representation of my randomly generated short links
     -- So, I decided that I would use a relational database to store my short links, and a NoSQL cache (probably redis) to store recently accessed links